microsoft/msbuild-lab335-agentic-rag/lab/exercise-3-optional-automated-evaluation.md

     +++./start.ps1+++

 > [!TIP]
+> You may see a pop-up message in VS Code about **Python environment prompt**.
+This appears when you run the app locally for the first time.
+You can safely ignore it and select **No**.

-> Keep the app running in this terminal locally.
+1. Keep the app running in the terminal locally.
 Open a new terminal for the following steps.

-1. Once your app is running locally, open another terminal by selecting **Terminal** > **New Terminal** from the menu bar.
+Select **Terminal** > **New Terminal** from the menu bar.

 1. Enable evaluation in your environment by running the following command in the terminal: